-During the three months ended March 31, 2022 and 2021, our only source of product revenues was from the sales of QINLOCK.
+During the three months ended March 31, 2023 and 2022, our only source of product revenues was from the sales of QINLOCK.
 Product revenues are recorded net of estimates of variable consideration.
-Please read Note 2, Revenues, to the consolidated financial statements included in this Form 10-Q for further details of the reserves recorded for variable consideration.
+Please read Note 2, Revenues, of these consolidated financial statements included in this Form 10-Q for further details of the reserves recorded for variable considerations.